 However, you can still visit the Houses of Parliament — outside and in, depending on the time of your visit.
 There are guided tours available (when parliament isn’t in session), and you can also add on afternoon tea.

 The famous clock, Big Ben, is under construction till 2021

-2. Sashay down the aisle like royalty — fun things to do in London couples
+2. Sashay down the aisle like royalty — London activities for couples